CoderDennis/elm-date-extra/README.md

 The date time format code originally came from https://github.com/mgold/elm-date-format/ however I have modified it and hence any problems you discover with it in this package should be initially raised with me.

-While there are tests they can't possible cover the range of what can be done with dates.
-In addition Elm is at the mercy of the underlying javascript Date implementation and that is likely to have impact as well.

-### There be Dragons here.
-"Date's in General"

-Please be warned that there are many ways to manipulate dates that produce basically incorrect results.
-This library does not yet have much in the way of prevention of doing the wrong thing.

-Dates, times, timezones and offsets can make working with dates a challenge.

-This library is quite new and even though it has tests and written in Elm it might eat your lunch if you are not careful.

 ## Feedback